npwalker/control-repo-1/README.md

 2. Expand the tarball and `cd` into the directory.
 3. Run `puppet-enterprise-installer` to install PE.

-If you have any issues or questions about the installer, see our docs here:
+If you have any issues with or questions about the installer, see our docs here:

 http://docs.puppetlabs.com/pe/latest/install_basic.html